May 23, 2017

 Steel-Meshed House of Music Another High Note for OFFICE Kersten Geers David Van Severen

-While small in scale, the Dar Al Muharraq cultural center in Bahrain makes a big impact.
+While small in scale, the Dar Al Muharraq, a new cultural center in Bahrain, makes a big impact.

 Its silhouette is unmistakable.
 So I hadn’t expected Dar Al Muharraq, a newly completed venue for traditional Gulf music designed by the Belgian architects OFFICE Kersten Geers David Van Severen, would be so difficult to find.
 A taxi gets me only so close before, with little notice, the street gets too narrow for the sedan to navigate.
 The old town of Muharraq—the heart of Bahrain’s lucrative pearling industry up until 1930, when the introduction of Japanese cultured pearls ran the trade into the ground—is a maze of narrow corridors into which air-conditioning units and pipes protrude and, tonight, the low din of music tries to escape.